 At the outset of the site selection process, the NWMO framed four key questions respectively addressing safety, the well-being of the community, the well-being of surrounding area communities, and the potential to foster sustained interest in exploring this project through subsequent steps in the site selection process (NWMO, 2011).
-The discussion that follows addresses and elaborates on a subset of these questions related to community well-being in the context of the Township of The North Shore.
+The discussion that follows addresses and elaborates on a subset of these questions related to community well-being in the context of Spanish.

-The preceding discussion has looked at the implications the APM Project might have on the community well-being of the Township of The North Shore.
+The preceding discussion has looked at the implications the APM Project might have on the community well-being of Spanish.
 Additionally, key issues and concerns identified through engagement activities have been highlighted.
-Through desktop research, dialogues with community members and leaders, and on-going analysis, it is understood The Township of The North Shore has an interest in learning more about the APM Project to realize growth and development opportunities within the community and surrounding area.
+Through desktop research, dialogue with community members and leaders and on-going analysis, it is understood Spanish has an interest in learning more about the APM Project to realize growth and development opportunities within the community and/ or surrounding area.

-While the APM Project has potential to foster the well-being of the Township of The North Shore if the project were implemented in the area, there is uncertainty and concern with respect to retaining the rural and small town character desired by the community if The North Shore were to be the focus of project-related activity in the area.
+While the APM Project has potential to foster the well-being of Spanish, there is uncertainty whether implementation of the APM Project focused on Spanish itself would be a good fit with retaining the small town character desired by the community.

-The overall character of the community is more strongly fostered if project activity is focused on an interested neighbouring community in the area.
+The overall character and cohesiveness of the community is more strongly fostered if project activity was focused on an interested neighbouring community in the area.
 In this approach, the community would be able to work with the NWMO to participate in the project in a regional context.
+This would help to minimize the potential for divisions in the community over changes in community character associated with the community being the focus of project-related activity.
+At the same time, it would ensure the municipality participates in the APM Project to achieve the socio-economic benefits of economic growth and demographic diversity consistent with the character that the community desires.

-It would ensure The North Shore participates in the APM Project and the socio-economic benefits of economic growth and demographic stability, which are community objectives, and retain community character, which is also important to the community.
-Siting of the project in the broader area would fit with The Township of the North Shore's priorities and aspirations, and enable the community to plan for and realize the socio-economic growth and development it desires.
+A regional-level project has the potential to continue to enhance community character by reducing potential strains on community cohesion, while still enabling the community to derive economic benefit through job creation and increased income distribution.
+Siting of the project in a nearby community would also fit with Spanish's priorities and aspirations, and enable the community to plan for and realize the socio-economic growth and development at a scale it desires.